arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ## Writing Workflows
 As a workflow author, you determine the steps of the workflow, how data will pass between the steps, what input is required from the workflow user, and what output will be returned.
 It is possible to build very complex workflows with data translations, sub-workflows, parallelisim and serialization, and multiple output paths.

 Let's start with something simple.
 Our workflow will collect a `nickname` input from the user and will pass that input to an example "Hello world!" step.
-The workflow will also run a UUID generateion step in parallel to the example step, and it will return both the UUID and a greeting.
+The workflow will also run a UUID generation step in parallel to the example step, and it will return both the UUID and a greeting.

 In the first part of the `workflow.yaml` file we will define the workflow compatibility version and the input schema for the workflow.
 In the input schema, we are expecting only a single input called `nickname` with a type of `string`.